brianstorti/brianstorti.github.io/_posts/2016-02-29-process-registry-in-elixir.md

 layout: post
 title: Process registry in Elixir&#58; a practical example
 meta: Process registry in Elixir
-draft: true
+draft: false
 ---

 Processes in `Elixir` (and `Erlang`, for that matter) are identified with a unique process id, the `pid`.
 That's what we use to interact with them.
 We send a message to a `pid` and the VM takes care of delivering it to the correct process.
 Sometimes, though, relying on the `pid` of a process can be problematic.

 Let's create a simple application to see what issues we can have and what are some ways to solve them.

 #### Starting with no registry at all